 The last week of the month I went back to the city, the little one, and spent some time with volunteers from my group for fun and business, again!

 A little back story: I live in the HOT area of the equator.
 Extremely hot.
 We have gotten lucky that our dry, hot season has been mild and cool.
 This changed drastically in the last week!
 It has been in the high 90sF and is damn hot.
 And there is nothing you can do to cool down other than take a cold bath.

 So..
 I spent a much-needed day of R&R at the pool, cooling off.
-I enjoyed a yummy garlic salami pizza with a cold beer and soaked in the sun and cooled off in the water.
 At the end of the day I was SEVERELY sun burned.
 Even though I diligently applied sunscreen and stayed under an umbrella, my delicate pasty skin is no match for the equatorial sun rays!!
 Was it worth agonizing pain and blisters?
 Yes.
 Now can someone build a pool in my yard?

 My last day in the city was spent happily indoors.
 I enjoyed a nice Indian meal and stayed mostly out of direct sunlight.
 The matatu ride home was disastrous, long, and hot.
 Things escalated once I was home.
 I splurged and bought a fan, but distraught to discover no power when I got home, and my house was radiating heat.
 I had limited water reserves, and no food.
 One of the worst moments in my service.
 No food, little water, unnaturally hot, major sunburned, dehydrated and sun sick, no power, and all my electronics were dead.
 I would have been more content if the entire situation was based on it being cold.
 I hate the heat.
 Ecstatic to have a fan now.
 It makes all the difference between a good nights sleep and an uncomfortable sleepless night.